-One of our best selling woods, Brown Maple has a tighter, finer grain which gives it a smoother and glassier look absent of any knots.
+One of our best-selling woods, Brown Maple has a tighter, finer grain which gives it a smoother and glassier look absent of any knots.
 Brown Maple has a lot of variation in the way it stains — you will often see darker and lighter spots.
-Take a look at this piece of unfinished Brown Maple and look at the dark and light spots.
+Take a look at the piece of unfinished Brown Maple below and look at the dark and light spots.
 Once stained, this gives a lot of depth to the piece of furniture which is a popular look.
+If you’re looking for cooler tones such as grays, Brown Maple is one of the best choices since it’s natural color doesn’t impart any red into the stain.
 Brown Maple shows off the true beauty of natural wood and is a great way to get an updated look in your furniture.

 Our Cherry wood comes from the Black Cherry tree, grown in Eastern North America.
 Cherry has a tighter grain and can appear similar to Brown Maple, but the grain has a beautiful, unusual wave to it.
 The color is more consistent throughout (depending on the stain) but you will still see natural variation in the lights and darks.
 Cherry darkens a bit as it ages (over the course of a couple months) which can be sped up when exposed to sunlight.